ivaoes/TrainingServer/README.md

 # IVAO Extensible Training Server
 > A plugin-based tool for IVAO ATC training

+This repository distributes the new _IVAO Extensible Training Server_ as a replacement for HAL, presents a curated library of plugins, and provides documentation and libraries for the creation of new plugins.

 ## IMPORTANT NOTE
-This tool is for use in IVAO trainings administered by IVAO trainers using official IVAO software only.
-Usage by other means, other people, or for other purposes are expressly _forbidden_.
+**This tool is for use in IVAO trainings administered by IVAO trainers using official IVAO software only.
+Usage by other means, other people, or for other purposes is expressly _forbidden_.**

-This repository distributes the new _IVAO Extensible Training Server_ as a replacement for HAL, presents a curated library of plugins, and provides documentation and libraries for the creation of new plugins.

 ## Downloading the Training Server
 The latest copy of the Training Server can be obtained from the [Training Server binary folder](https://github.com/ivao-xa/TrainingServer/tree/main/TrainingServer) by selecting the binaries for your operating system and architecture.